rcgsheffield/bee_track/README.md

 ## Camera capture process

+### Camera exposure trigger

+The `Trigger` class waits for the instruction to activate the exposure pin.

-Photos are captured in "sets" which are ???
+Photos are captured in "sets" which are synchronised with the flash sequence.

 1. Click "Start" on the GUI.
 2. API activates `Trigger.run`  event